Cancer Research UK logo.

 How you have it

 You have chemotherapy into a vein (intravenously).
-This means you have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.
+This means you have treatment through a thin short tube called a cannula.
+It goes into a vein in your arm each time you have treatment.
+The drugs circulate in your blood, they travel throughout your body.
+They work by disrupting the growth of cancer cells.

 You usually have chemotherapy as cycles of treatment.
-Each cycle is either a 2, 3 or 4 week period.
+Each cycle is either weekly or over a 2, 3 or 4 week period.
 The cycle length varies in time depending on the chemotherapy you are having.

-You usually have 3 cycles of chemotherapy before surgery or radiotherapy.
+You usually have 3 cycles of chemotherapy before or .
 After surgery or radiotherapy, you might have 6 or more cycles.

 Your specialist will explain how you have treatment, and how long they expect your treatment course to be.